isabella232/livefyre.en/help/using/c-library/livefyre-target.md

 1. Enter your IMS credentials.

-The Livefyre Instances your Adobe IMS account has access to display in the Adobe IMS Integration window.
+The product instances your Adobe IMS account has access to display in the Adobe IMS Integration window.

 ![](assets/livefyre-target-connect.png)